nightconcept/boba-site/project/boba-learn.md

 ### Core Data Types

+Now that you know how to declare variables with `let` and `var`, let's explore the fundamental types of data they can hold.
 Boba has a set of primitive types that are the building blocks of data in your programs.
+When you want to be explicit, you can add a type annotation after the variable name using a colon, like this: `let name: type = value`.

 ### `int`